jasminerv/threadgenerator/README.md

 ```
 ## Set Up
 1. Clone this repo
+2. If you do not have an IDE, download PyCharm: https://www.jetbrains.com/pycharm/download/?section=mac
-2. Set up a virtual environment
+3. Set up a virtual environment
-3. Download requirements
+4. Download requirements
-4. Add a .env file to the root and add your OpenAI API key and a secret key for flask
+5. Add a .env file to the root file (ThreadGenerator) and add your OpenAI API key and a secret key for flask

 _Example .env file:_